The Best Exercise for Frozen Shoulder: How to Treat and Prevent it.

 In the joint where the head of the humerus (upper arm) fits into the shoulder socket the ligaments that support the capsule become inflamed and cause pain, stiffness, and limited motion.

 This may be referred to as the freezing phase that can last from 1- 3 months.
-There is usually mild pain that seems to worsen at night.
+Most people have moderate to severe pain that seems to worsen at night.

 The frozen shoulder may occur after a rotator cuff tear, which generally causes immobilization of the arm and joint.